oren/oren.github.io/articles/wardley-maps/getting-started/index.md

 Steps:
 1. write down name of a customer.
-1. Write one need of this user.
+1. Write one need of this customer.
-1. Write something that depends on that need.
+1. Write a few things that are needed to meet this need.

 Example:
-1. user: software engineer.
+1. User: software engineer.
-1. need: building a web service.
+1. Need: build a web site.
-1. dependency: choose a technology.
+1. Dependencies: choose a technology, learn how to use it, build a web site, test it, deploy it, maintain it.

 ---